 And just like email, there are many different Jabber clients available, so you can use Jabber from your phone (Conversations and ChatSecure are our recommended apps), the web, and your computer.

 Jabber, or XMPP, is a long-standing, widely-used, privacy-focused and open chat protocol.
 If you have ever used Google Chat, HipChat, the pre-2016 Facebook Messenger, WhatsApp, Kik, Movim, Android Push Notifications, or a private company chat server, then you have used XMPP.

 JMP extends the freedom of the XMPP network to cell phone texting.

 Text messages are sent and received using special Jabber IDs (JIDs).
 To send a text message, first add the JID representing the destination phone number to your roster.
 For example, to send a text message to +1 416 993 8000 you would add "+firstname.lastname@example.org" to your roster.
 You can then send the contact a message or picture and they will receive it as an SMS/MMS message.

 To send text messages to short codes, use the special suffix for short codes, ie. "33733;email@example.com" represents the 33733 short code.
 This will be simplified in the future, but is required for now in order to maintain proper uniqueness going forward.

-At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 60 minutes of incoming voice calls per month.
+At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 120 minutes of voice calls per month.
 JMP is currently in beta - the introductory rate for beta users is US$2.99 per month (or US$34.99 per year).